IuliiaKonovalova/e-commerce/FEATURES.md

 The form includes the same fields as the add stock form.

-It also has 2 buttons: "Cancel" and "Update Stock";
+It also has two buttons: "Cancel" and "Update Stock";

   - If the admin clicks on the "Cancel" button, the admin will be redirected to the unit page;
-  - If the admin clicks on the "Update Stock" button, the stock will be updated and the admin will be redirected to the unit page;
+  - If the admin clicks on the "Update Stock" button, the stock will be updated, and the admin will be redirected to the unit page;

 ### Delete Stock Page:

 ![Delete Stock page](documentation/features/personnel/stock/delete_stock.png)

 This page is accessible only to the admin.
 It has a form for deleting a stock.
-It has a name of the units for which this stock was created, warning message, and 2 buttons: "Cancel" and "Delete";
+It has the name of the units for which this stock was created, a warning message, and two buttons: "Cancel" and "Delete";

   - If the admin clicks on the "Cancel" button, the admin will be redirected to the unit page;
-  - If the admin clicks on the "Delete" button, the stock will be deleted and the admin will be redirected to the unit page;
+  - If the admin clicks on the "Delete" button, the stock will be deleted, and the admin will be redirected to the unit page;

 ### Stock Table Page: